 It is very important to qualify the courses to get the real estate sales agent license.
-There are many real estate schools, like CELI-EDU.com, offering courses to pass the real estate exam.
+There are many real estate schools, offering courses to pass the real estate exam.
 Let us look in detail at the topics that cover five qualifying courses.

 Principles of Real Estate I and II (60 classroom hours)

 In this subject, we will learn an overview of licensing as a real estate broker or sales agent, ethics of practice of a license holder; titles to and conveyance of real estate, deeds, legal descriptions, liens and encumbrances, distinctions between personal and real property, finance, real estate mathematics and closing procedures.

 It is compulsory for three of the classroom hours to be on federal, state, and local laws concerning housing discrimination, community reinvestment, and housing credit discrimination.

 In this subject, we will learn relationships between principal and agent, the fiduciary and other duties of an agent, deceptive trade practice, employment law, listing representation procedures, and the disclosure of agency.

 In this topic, we will learn the elements of a contract, the statute of frauds, offer and acceptance, remedies for breach including specific performance, commission rules concerning the utilization of adopted forms, owner disclosure requirements and unauthorized practice of law.